 Resisting the temptation to take up arms against a dictator isn't just the moral thing to do -- it's also the most effective way to win.

-- By Erica ChenowethErica Chenoweth is an associate professor at the Josef Korbel School of International Studies at the University of Denver, co-chair of the International Center on Nonviolent Conflict's academic advisory board, and tweets at @EricaChenoweth.
+- By Erica ChenowethErica Chenoweth is professor and associate dean for research at the Josef Korbel School of International Studies at the University of Denver.
+Follow her at @EricaChenoweth.

 "Nonviolent Resistance Is Admirable but Ineffective."

 Hardly.
 In the current geopolitical moment, it may seem hard to argue that a nonviolent uprising is a better tool for uprooting a dictator than the violent kind.
 Armed rebels, backed by NATO air power, are on the verge of ending four decades of despotic rule by Muammar al-Qaddafi in Libya.
 Meanwhile to the east, Syria’s Bashar al-Assad has killed with impunity more than 2,200 members of a mostly nonviolent resistance to his family’s long-lived rule.

 Arguing in favor of the Syrians’ tactics, and against the Libyans’, would seem counterintuitive — but for the evidence.
 The truth is that, from 1900 to 2006, major nonviolent resistance campaigns seeking to overthrow dictatorships, throw out foreign occupations, or achieve self-determination were more than twice as successful as violent insurgencies seeking the same goals.
 The recent past alone suggests as much; even before the Arab Spring, nonviolent campaigns in Serbia (2000), Madagascar (2002), Ukraine (2004), Lebanon (2005), and Nepal (2006) succeeded in ousting regimes from power.